aurelia/ui-virtualization/README.md

 ## Caveats

   1. `<template/>` is not supported as root element of a virtual repeat template.
 This is due to the requirement of aurelia ui virtualization technique: item height needs to be calculatable.
 With `<tempate/>`, there is no easy and performant way to acquire this value.
-  2. Similar to (1), other template controllers cannot be used in conjunction with `virtual-repeat`, unline `repeat`.
+  2. Similar to (1), other template controllers cannot be used in conjunction with `virtual-repeat`, unlike `repeat`.
 I.e: built-in template controllers: `with`, `if`, `replaceable` cannot be used with `virtual-repeat`.
 This can be workaround'd by nesting other template controllers inside the repeated element, with `<template/>` element, for example:

   ```html
   <template>